nuclio/nuclio/docs/reference/runtimes/python/python-reference.md

 <a id="build-and-execution"></a>
 ## Build and execution

-Following are example commands for building and running the latest version of a `my-function` function that's listening on port 8090;
-replace the function name, version and the port number, as needed:
+Following are example commands for building and running the latest version of a `my-function` function that's listening on port 8090; replace the function name and version and the port number, as needed:

-Building and Running example commands:

 ```sh
 docker build -t my-function:latest .
 docker run --name my-function --rm -d -p 8090:8080 my-function:latest
 ```

-That's it, your Nuclio function should be running and listening on port 8090